QodotPlugin/qodot-plugin/README.md

 ### spawn_brush_collision_object(classname: String) -> CollisionObject

 Controls the spawning of collision objects for brushes with the given classname.
 Typically used to differentiate between solid geometry and triggers.

-## TrenchBroom Integration

-To integrate Qodot with Trenchbroom, copy the contents of the TrenchBroom/Qodot folder (minus the .gdignore) into [your TrenchBroom install]/games/Qodot

-Then, either open a Qodot-compatible map in TrenchBroom or create a new map from the user interface and select the Qodot profile.
-You will need to set the game directory to the parent directory of your textures folder in order for TrenchBroom to detect them.

-The Qodot profile can be copied for use as the basis of a game-specific profile, but any maps created prior will need to be manually updated using a text editor to point at the new game name and .fgd file.

 ### Note